LadipoSanni/nkwadoma_fe/README.md

 Install Docker for Windows: Install (WSL) Windows Subsystem for Linux on your local machine.
 Open PowerShell. -run this command: ./install_docker_desktop.ps1 Wait for the download and installation to complete.
 To check if the download and installation is successful run: docker --version, docker-compose --version

-Then, run this command in your terminal to install and configure AWS CLI: For Windows: Set-ExecutionPolicy RemoteSigned -Scope CurrentUser ./InstallAWSCLI.ps1
+Then, run this command in your terminal to install and configure AWS CLI: For Windows: powershell -ExecutionPolicy Bypass -File .\InstallAWSCLI.ps1

 For Linux: run: chmod +x start.sh ./start.sh